scylladb/scylla-manager/README.md

 Client implementations are separated into packages:

 - `scyllaclient` which contains client for the Scylla API along with Swagger specification file `scylla-api.json` and,
-- `mermaidclient` which contains client for the `scylla-manager` API along with Swagger specification file `mermaid-api.json`.
+- `managerclient` which contains client for the `scylla-manager` API along with Swagger specification file `scylla-manager-api.json`.

 Both clients are generated automatically by shell scripts.
 To refresh generated packages from Swagger specification run: